 Infinity Pools with Spectacular Views

 At The Ritz-Carlton, Langkawi, off the coast of mainland Malaysia, guests can cool off in one of three pools on property.
-But it’s in the infinity pool, found at the adults-only waterfront lounge (aptly named Horizons) that swimmers can lose sight of where the azure water of the pool ends and the Andaman sea begins.
-The backdrop of lush tropical rainforest and dazzling sunsets make this dip that much sweeter.
-For a loftier perspective, head to the International Commerce Centre in the West Kowloon district, where The Ritz-Carlton, Hong Kong occupies floors 102 to 118.
-From its prime perch on the 116th floor, the infinity pool at the property’s spa has an incomparable view of Victoria Harbour, downtown Hong Kong and beyond.
-Indulge in a soothing spa treatment before floating in the infinity pool, preferably with a glass of champagne.
+But it’s in the infinity pool, found at the adults-only waterfront lounge (aptly named Horizon) that swimmers can lose sight of where the azure water of the pool ends and the Andaman sea begins.
+The backdrop of lush rainforest and dazzling sunsets make this dip that much sweeter.
+Similarly in the Caribbean, a tropical paradise beckons at The Ritz-Carlton, St. Thomas, where guests can choose from waterslides and cannon balls at the new family pool or relaxing in the oceanside infinity pool, the perfect way to wind down after a day spent snorkeling in the nearby coral reef or sailing through Great Bay.

 After spending the morning playing 18 holes at one of the dozens of world-class golf courses in Palm Springs, or exploring nearby Joshua Tree National Park, return to The Ritz-Carlton, Rancho Mirage for a refreshing dip in a desert oasis.
 The resort’s pool is the perfect antidote to the region’s arid heat, and the deck, with its spectacular mountainous vista, is equipped with plenty of plush lounge chairs for getting lost in a novel or dozing off.
 Half a world away, in another dry desert climate, The Ritz-Carlton, Abu Dhabi beckons with private beaches, a waterfront spa with plunge pools, waterfalls, and a hammam, and one of the city’s largest swimming pools.
 Book a private cabana, stocked with cold water and fresh fruit, for a little private oasis within an oasis.